tobiaslewinzon/FreeTheLeftLane/README.md

 3) If the car is on the left lane, it immediately teleports it somewhere else on the map (or out of the map :D)
 4) A maniac can now pass by at 260 km/h (you).

- This is my first script ever.
-I basically put together this together on a windy Saturday night, maybe a little bit drunk, fine-prompting ChatGTP and Cursor.
+ This is my first Lua script ever.
+I basically put this together on a windy Saturday night, maybe a little bit drunk, fine-prompting ChatGTP and Cursor to get a smooth and fast Autobahn drive on this magnificent map.
 So go easy on me.
 Any help is welcome!
 (I need it)
 ## How to install
 Drag FreeTheLeftLane.zip to your repo folder.
 ## How to use